oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 ## Setting up the hardware interfaces

-### Manual setup
+### Top level script

-- start aolconf with loop number and loop name (you can ommit these arguments when launching the script again):
+Start aolconf with loop number and loop name (you can ommit these arguments when launching the script again):

 ~~~~~
 aolconf -L 3 -N testsim